paypal/paypal-sample-merchant-server/README.md

 After making this change, execute both the build and run steps in the *Build and run locally* section above.

+## Deploying

+The app is currently deployed to Heroku at this url: https://ppcp-sample-merchant-sand.herokuapp.com.

+To deploy to sandbox, first add a git remote called sandbox:

+`git remote add sandbox https://git.heroku.com/ppcp-sample-merchant-sand.git`

+Pushing your changes to this remote will automatically deploy them:

+`git push sandbox master`

 ## Troubleshooting

 ### PayPal v2/orders Request Limitations